lauthals/eremit/README.md

-# Hugo theme Hermit
+# Hugo theme Eremit

-Hermit is a minimal and fast theme for Hugo.
+Eremit is a clean fork of [Hermit](https://github.com/Track3/hermit/), a minimal and fast theme for Hugo.
 It's built for bloggers who want a simple and focused website.

 ![](https://github.com/Track3/hermit/raw/master/images/screenshot.png)